 In the absence of more complete characterizations of the mixtures and suitable individual standards, quantification is usually based on a technical product, introducing major uncertainties if compositions of the sample and the standard do not match (Bayen et al. 2006, UNEP/POPS/POPRC.11/10/Add.2, Vorkamp & Riget 2014).

-Detection limits for SCCP are higher than for most other POPs.
+Detection limits for SCCPs are higher than for most other POPs.
 The European Commission (2011) concluded that a detection limit of 10 mg/kg would be realistically achievable in relevant waste matrices.
 German Federal Environment Agency (2015) reported detection limit of 1 mg/kg in the waste materials studied.
 The German Federal Environment Agency (2015) also reported price for analysis at 190-370 EUR/sample.

-Recently three International Standards Organization (ISO) methods have been published that enhance the standardized analyses of SCCPs in water, sediment, sewage sludge, suspended matter and leather.
-A new standard for analysis of SCCP in textiles is under development.
+Three International Standards Organization (ISO) methods address the standardized analyses of SCCPs in water, sediment, sewage sludge, suspended matter and leather.
+A new standard for analysis of SCCPs in textiles is under development.
+The methods are: ISO 12010:2012 Determination of the sum of SCCPs in unfiltered surface water, ground water, drinking water and wastewater using gas chromatography-mass spectrometry with electron capture negative ionization (GC-ECNI-MS)

+ISO 18635:2016

+Water quality -- Determination of short-chain polychlorinated alkanes (SCCPs) in sediment, sewage sludge and suspended (particulate) matter -- Method using gas chromatography-mass spectrometry (GC-MS) and electron capture negative ionization (ECNI)

+ISO 18219:2015

+Chromatographic method to determine the amount of SCCPs in processed and un-processed leathers.

+ISO/NP 22818 (under development)

+Textiles- Determination of SCCP and MCCP in textile products out of different matrices by use of GC-ECNI-MS

-The most advanced technique in CPs detection is 2-dimensional gas chromatography combined with electron capture detection.
+The most advanced technique in CPs, which includes SCCPs, detection is 2-dimensional gas chromatography combined with electron capture detection.
 The method is able to qualitatively identify groups of CP isomers by carbon chain length and chlorination level.
 Currently, the most commonly used method of detection and quantification used in the literature is gas chromatography followed by either high or low resolution electron capture negative ion mass spectrometry (GC/ECNI-MS) (UNEP/POPS/POPRC.11/10/Add.2, Wang et al, 2013).

 While GC/ECNI-MS remains the most commonly applied technique, novel and promising use of high resolution time of flight Mass Spectrometry (TOF-MS) has also been reported (van Mourik et al. 2015).
 In addition, improved cleanup procedures have been found to remove interfering compounds, and new instrumental techniques, which distinguish between MCCPs and SCCPs, have been developed.
 The study also states that new CP quantification methods have emerged, including the use of mathematical algorithms, multiple linear regression and principal component analysis.
 Gao et al. (2016) developed a novel analytical method, deuterodechlorination combined with high resolution gas chromatography – high resolution mass spectrometry (HRGC-HRMS), to determine the congener compositions of SCCPs in commercial chlorinated paraffins and environmental and biota samples.
 Internal standard quantification of individual SCCP congeners was achieved, and the relative standard deviations for quantification of total SCCPs were within 10% (Gao et al. 2016).

-For more information on analytical methods, see Bayen et al, 2016 and Annex II.
+For more information on analytical methods, see Bayen et al, 2016.

 3. Monitoring